ganrad/aks-aspnet-sqldb-rest/README.md

 You will need to update the build and release pipelines to complete this challenge.

 1. Update the Build pipeline
     - Copy the `./shell-scripts` and `./test-data` directories to the `staging` location on the build agent.
-Refer to the *Copy* task in [Section F](#f-define-and-execute-claims-api-build-pipeline-in-azure-devops-services).
+Refer to [Section F](#f-define-and-execute-claims-api-build-pipeline-in-azure-devops-services).
     - Execute the build pipeline.

 2. Update the Release pipeline